-As at 31 December 2017, trade receivables of HK\$420,000 (2016: HK\$1,095,000) were past due but not impaired.
+As at 31 December 2018, trade receivables of HK\$229,000 (2017: HK\$420,000) were past due but not impaired.
 These were related to a number of independent customers for whom there is no significant financial difficulty and based on past experience, the overdue amounts can be recovered.
-The ageing analysis of these trade receivables is as follows:
+The ageing analysis of these trade receivables based on past due but not impaired is as follows: